Code of Conduct

 SNP is committed to upholding integrity in scholarly publishing.
 We:

-Support author name change requests for any reason (e.g., gender identity,
+- Support author name change requests for any reason (e.g., gender identity, marriage)

 Inclusivity and Non-Discrimination